Doughboys (podcast)

 Doughboys is an audio podcast hosted by Mike Mitchell and Nick Wiger focused on reviewing chain restaurants, including fast food restaurants, fast casual restaurants, and sit-down restaurants.
-The podcast started in May 2015, and began offering bonus episodes for Patreon supporters in March 2017 under the name Doughboys Double.
+The podcast started in May 2015 and began offering bonus episodes for Patreon supporters in March 2017 under the name Doughboys Double.
 The theme music for both Doughboys and Doughboys Double were composed and produced by Michael Cassady.
 Doughboys joined the Headgum network in April 2018, after having previously been members of the Feral Audio network until its disbandment.

 The podcast episodes feature a weekly guest, including notable people from the comedy world such as Scott Aukerman, Gillian Jacobs, Sarah Silverman, Ike Barinholtz, Kyle Mooney, Beck Bennett, Matt Besser, Matt Kowalick, Haley Joel Osment, Samoa Joe, Heather Anne Campbell, Lauren Lapkus, Bill Oakley, Paul Scheer, Jason Mantzoukas, John Hodgman, Paul F. Tompkins, Jesse Farrar, Chris Pratt, Kumail Nanjiani, Stephanie Beatriz, and D'Arcy Carden.
 Mitchell and Wiger have also performed live shows across the United States and in Canada.

 As of July 2025, Doughboys is the 18th most popular podcast on Patreon and the 52nd most popular Patreon page overall, with over 19,000 subscribers.

 Format

 Each episode begins with an introduction by Wiger, who gives some background information about the restaurant chain they are reviewing that week.
 Together with a guest, the hosts then discuss their recent visit to the restaurant as well as chain restaurants in general.
 Following this conversation about the food and their experience, they rate the chain on a scale from 0 to 5 "forks".
 If a person wants to specify their rating, they can also use "tines" as a way to give out .25, .50, .75 scores.
-If a restaurant gets above a 4.0 fork rating from each person on the episode, they become part of the "Golden Plate Club".
-If the restaurant gets 5 forks from every person they are in the "Platinum Plate Club".
+If a restaurant gets above a 4.0 fork rating from each person on the episode, it becomes part of the "Golden Plate Club".
+If the restaurant gets 5 forks from every person it is in the "Platinum Plate Club".
 However, a restaurant's place in these clubs is not final and a chain can lose this distinction if it is reviewed again and receives lower ratings.

 In addition to reviewing a chain restaurant each episode, the podcast includes recurring segments such as "Snack or Wack", in which the hosts and their guests determine if a food is worth eating, or "Drank or Stank", in which the hosts and their guests taste a beverage to determine if it is worth drinking.
 At the end of each episode, the hosts and guests respond to a question submitted by a listener.